danodus/onramp-fpga/NOTES.md

 # Next Steps

-- Continue the bootstrap process...
+- Optimize the file system to reduce the build time.